 As of today, certified models now show a date when their official CloudReady support will end, with the nearest date being August of 2020.
-Going forward, all certified models will have a support lifetime of 13 years after their OEM release date.
+Going forward, certified models will generally have a support lifetime of 13 years from their OEM release date.

 Reasons for These Changes

 As a company, we believe in keeping good hardware running for longer, and for that reason retiring features or ending support for devices is always difficult.
 However, we have learned from our customers that reliability and predictability are just as crucial to a strong IT strategy as longevity and savings.
 So as we work with our customers, we are hearing more and more about how CloudReady can be a stabilizing factor in the their 2, 3, or even 5-year technology plans.
 In addition to shipping a reliable operating system, it's become clear to us that we also owe it to customers to provide the tools and information to anticipate the inevitable retirement of hardware, making it part of their plan, instead of a potentially disruptive surprise.

 There is inherent conflict in CloudReady's mix of modern user experience, elite security, and deep legacy hardware support.
 Regardless of how deftly these tensions are navigated, technology's inexorable progress will eventually generate problems if you combine the newest features on the oldest hardware.
 We intend CloudReady's new hardware support policies, more than anything else, as a reflection of that technical reality and a blueprint for how we intend to continue handling it alongside you, our customers and users.